MichaelBell/tinyQV/README.md

 Zcb and Zicond are implemented, along with a few custom instructions (to document).

-Unlike nanoV, EBREAK and ECALL will be implemented, trapping with cause 3 and 11 respectively.
+EBREAK and ECALL are implemented, trapping with cause 3 and 11 respectively.

-Hardcoding gp and tp - it doesn't seem to have caused any trouble in running general code on nanoV, and is similar to the "normal" ABI usage of these registers, so it seems a sensible saving.
+Hardcoding gp and tp doesn't significantly limit normal programs.
+The C ABI reserves these registers, so it seems a sensible area saving.

-Will not bother trying to detect and correctly handle all traps/illegal/unsupported instructions, for area saving.
-Not aiming for full compliance.
+TinyQV does not detect and correctly handle all traps/illegal/unsupported instructions, for area saving.
+It is not aiming for full compliance with the Risc-V spec.

 MRET is required to return from trap and interrupt handlers